1992 Oregon Ballot Measure 9: Reception

 Republican Senator and evangelical Christian Mark Hatfield opposed the measure, as did Oregon's most prominent newspapers.
 Opponents outspent the OCA six to one.

-On September 10, 1992, the grunge-rock band Nirvana played a benefit concert titled, "No on #9" in opposition to the measure.
-It was ultimately defeated with 44 percent of the vote.
+On September 10, 1992, the grunge rock band Nirvana played a benefit concert titled, "No on #9".
+It was ultimately defeated with 44 percent of the vote in support of the measure.

 Legacy

-Although the measure failed, its legacy can still be seen today.

 The OCA would go on to back the 1994 Oregon Ballot Measure 13, which would have prevented schools from using materials that were deemed to "legitimize homosexuality", and the 1994 Oregon Ballot Measure 19.
 They also backed another measure numbered 9 ("son of 9") in 2000.
 All these were unsuccessful.

 Another response of the OCA was to place laws similar to Measure 9 on local ballots in the parts of Oregon where a majority of voters had supported Measure 9.
 They succeeded in this effort in Josephine, Douglas, Linn, and Klamath counties, as well as in Canby and Junction City.
 The state legislature eventually overruled these local measures.

 Opposition to Ballot Measure 9 formed the basis of much of the current gay rights movement in Oregon, including the organization Basic Rights Oregon.

-Full text

-Be it Enacted by the People by the State of Oregon:

-PARAGRAPH 1.
-The Constitution of the State of Oregon is amended by creating a new section to be added to and made a part of Article I and to read: